kinhhodev/kinhhodev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;It's very important to like the people you work with, otherwise life and your job is gonna be quite miserable.&quot;</em> <br>
+<em>&quot;You were born to win, but to be a winner you must plan to win, prepare to win, and expect to win.&quot;</em> <br>
-— Elon Musk
+— Zig Ziglar

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>